 Andres Parra (He/Him/Él) is the Community Organizer for the GALEO Impact Fund.
 He moved to Gwinnett county from Barranquilla, Colombia when he was ten years old.
 Andres was a GALEO intern in 2016 and a part-time canvasser from 2016 until he joined the GALEO Impact Fund Team full time in 2020.
 Andres graduated with a Bachelor’s degree double major in Political Science/IR and Latin American Studies and a minor in French from Carleton College in Minnesota.

-Program Coordinator for Operations and Communications
+Program Coordinator for Communications